martinbudden/BabyCube/BC200/readme.md

 ![Top_Face_Stage_1_assembly](assemblies/Top_Face_Stage_1_assembly.png)

-1. Turn the Top_Face upside down and place it on a flat surface.
+1. Turn the **Top_Face** upside down and place it on a flat surface.
-2. Bolt the rails to the top face.
+2. Bolt the rails to the **Top_Face**.
 Note that the first and last bolts on the left rail are countersunk bolts and act as pilot bolts to ensure the rails are aligned precisely - they should be tightened before all the other bolts on the left side.
 3. The bolts on the right side rail should be only loosely tightened - they will be fully tightened when the right rail